 The crazy thing is that GSK did not need to do it.
 The company hit the jackpot with this drug.
 It even got some unbelievably serendipitous luck with this drug that had to astound even them.
 In 2006, a study showed the drug might treat schizophrenia.
 Another study showed it might be useful in treating antipsychotic-induced tardive dyskinesia.
 Then evidence came out that it might help Parkinson's Disease.
 There was even some evidence at one point that it helped people that were obsessive-compulsive.
 At that point, I'm sure the marketers at GlaxoSmithKline should not have been surprised if they learned Zofran cured the common cold.Zofran Was Never Approve for Pregnant Women

 But Zofran had never been approved by the FDA for the treatment of nausea and vomiting in pregnant women.
 But it was prescribed for women -- again, including one of our lawyers -- for morning sickness.
 For most women, morning sickness is the worst in the first trimester of pregnancy.
 Regrettably, taking Zofran during pregnancy, especially the first trimester, has been linked to various birth defects.

 Lawsuits being filed around the country now allege that GlaxoSmithKline was actively promoting the benefits of Zofran to pregnant women.
 It should be noted again -- because it bears repeating -- that the federal government made these same charges and that a $3 billion settlement came out of it.Women Should Have Known All of the Risks

-If you think your child has been harmed from Zofran while in the womb, we can help you explore your options and determine whether you and your child should be entitled to compensation.
-Call us today at 800-553-8082 or get a free on-line consultation.
+If you think your child has been harmed by Zofran while in the womb, we can help you explore your options and determine whether you and your child should be entitled to compensation.
+Call us today at 800-553-8082 or get a free online consultation.